2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 Grab lunch at Blue Amsterdam, one of Amsterdam’s budget-friendly rooftop restaurants.
 Getting to the top is truly an experience.

-Once you arrive, you will be greeted by the restaurant’s wonderful layout, which offers stunning views of Amsterdam’s houses.
+The restaurant’s wonderful layout, which offers stunning views of Amsterdam’s houses, will greet you once you arrive.

 End your trip by taking a budget canal cruise for a unique view of the city and sunsets.
 It is simple to make a booking directly on the site or online.